puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 #### Creating Support User

 Run the following task against the Primary Puppet Enterprise Server\
-For imformation on executing PE tasks see the [Puppet Enterprise Documentation](https://puppet.com/docs/pe/2019.8/tasks_in_pe.html)\
+For information on executing PE tasks see the [Puppet Enterprise Documentation](https://puppet.com/docs/pe/2019.8/tasks_in_pe.html)\
 RSAN::supportuser\
 When successful the task will return a password, this should be delivered to Puppet Enterprise Support personnel.